 You’ll be studying with top faculty members through French at Audencia, Spanish at Deusto and English at Bradford during this trilingual one-year programme, giving you the knowledge and adaptability you’ll need throughout your career.

-Preprogramme session (September) at Audencia or Deusto
+Preprogramme session (September) at Deusto

 High proficiency in English is required for acceptance to the programme.
 Before starting the programme, we recommend you take advantage of our optional intensive language courses to raise your proficiency level in French and/or Spanish to a B2 level or higher.

-Period 1 (October to December) at Audencia or Deusto
+Period 1 (October to December) at Deusto

-Whether your international study begins in France or Spain, you’ll learn the foundational principles of management and develop relevant language skills.
+In this phase, you’ll learn the foundational principles of management and develop relevant language skills.
 Core courses may include:

-Period 2 (January to mid-April) at Deusto or Audencia
+Period 2 (January to mid-April) at Audencia

 Period 3 (mid-April to late June) at Bradford

 Once in the United Kingdom, you will select courses to train as a specialist in one field of management.
 Example electives may cover:

 Concurrent with periods 1 & 2 (October to May)